andreizhirnov/data-conscious-marginal-effects/using-DAME-in-R-with-annotations.md

 Since the dependent variable is a count of protests, we use a negative binomial regression.
-The right-hand side of the model equation includes an interaction of political regime (Polity 2 score) and the natural log of FDI flow: we expect the latter’s effect to be conditional on the values of the former.
+The right-hand side of the model equation includes an interaction of political regime (Polity 2 score) and the natural log of FDI flow.
+We expect the latter’s effect to be conditional on the values of the former.

     dt <- readRDS("RT.rds")